Canada: Private Antitrust Litigation

 Alternative causes of action

 Canadian cartel litigation rarely involves purely domestic conspiracies.
 Instead, Canadian litigation has focused on North American or global conspiracies affecting Canada as well as other jurisdictions.
-This reflects both the larger scale of international cartels (and therefore greater potential recoveries for plaintiffs and their counsel) and the fact that Canadian plaintiffs can coattail on the parallel US criminal and civil proceedings that often occur prior to those in Canada.
+This reflects both the larger scale of international cartels (and therefore greater potential recoveries for plaintiffs and their counsel) and the fact that Canadian plaintiffs can ride on the coat-tails (or leverage the efficiencies) of the parallel US criminal and civil proceedings that often occur prior to those in Canada.

-International cartels affecting Canada are usually entered into abroad and merely implemented in Canada.
+International cartels affecting Canada are often entered into abroad and merely implemented in Canada.
 This usually raises jurisdictional questions: can a foreign conspirator be brought before the Canadian courts?
 Such questions, however, arise principally with respect to criminal prosecutions.
-Canadian courts have determined (in the context of the vitamins litigation) that they have personal jurisdiction over foreign defendants who are alleged to have entered into foreign conspiracies affecting Canadian commerce.3
+Canadian courts have determined (in the context of the Vitamins litigation) that they have personal jurisdiction over foreign defendants who are alleged to have entered into foreign conspiracies affecting Canadian commerce.
+3

 Class actions - general